I grew up in the industrial north-east of England, in a little town called Hartlepool.

-Screech - TV Pilot Action ⋄ Crime ⋄ Fantasy ⋄ Film-noir ⋄ Horror The only thing necessary for evil to triumph, is for dead men to do nothing.
+Screech - TV Pilot Action ⋄ Crime ⋄ Fantasy ⋄ Film-noir ⋄ Horror National Security is the ultimate conspiracy.

 Film by Seeing Rachel Ltd/Director (Drama and Film-Noir) Writer, Director A psychological drama, following two women who fight against a toxic patriarchy to seek justice for missing schoolgirl, Rachel Andersson.
 Arthouse style meets social conscience.

 Film (short) by Handy Cloud Productions/Director Producer, Director, Writer Меня Зовут Скорбь is the Russian version of 'My Name Is Sorrow'.
 A story about sex trafficking.

 Film (short) Producer, Director, Writer My Name Is Sorrow is a film drama about human trafficking with a difference.
 It looks at the effect rather than the cause.
 The film shuns the usual trafficking fare, by resisting the urge to sensationalise or politicise the issue.
 My Name Is Sorrow offers an intimate and intense reflection of one woman's experience of sex trafficking.